-For track-specific checklists to the QE, and for past QE statements, please visit https://anthroadmin.ucsc.edu/dokuwiki/doku.php?id=graduate students:qualifying exam\resources
+For track-specific checklists to the QE, and for past QE statements, please visit https://anthro.ucsc.edu/private/academic-resources/qualifying-exam/index.html

 Timing of the Exam

 Students are required to take their QE by the end of their third year.
 A student's "statement of progress and plans" submitted for the second year review should indicate in which quarter students expect to take the QE.